 Typical elements of a syllabus include:

-- Title page (course title, semester, date written, your name)
+- Title page (course title, quarter, date written, your name)

 - Required material